 “Us Finns have high trust in science.
-Being able to rely on ethically sound legislation and research practices is not only important for our citizens, but a trustworthy environment is also a key enabler for research community and the companies doing research in Finland.
+Being able to rely on ethically sound legislation and research practices are not only important for our citizens, but a trustworthy environment is also a key enabler for the research community and the companies doing research in Finland.

-“I will next go through some of the on-going actions, investments and plans we are implementing: As pharmaceutical industry and research institutes are looking for more effective ways to do research utilising big data and advanced analytics, the combination of our world class biobanks, relatively isolated gene pool, extensive healthcare registries and the innovation friendly biobank regulation creates a very competitive environment internationally.
-Government recently announced a package of investments, totalling €17m to make these unique assets of Finland even stronger.
+“I will next go through some of the on-going actions, investments and plans we are implementing: As pharmaceutical industry and research institutes are looking for more effective ways to do research utilising big data and advanced analytics, the combination of our world-class biobanks, relatively isolated gene pool, extensive healthcare registries and the innovation friendly biobank regulation creates a very competitive environment internationally.
+The government recently announced a package of investments, totalling €17m to make these unique assets of Finland even stronger.

 “Without doubt health-related science, research and education, as well as research infrastructures and healthcare, has been one of the most heavily invested areas of our society for decades.
-However, the high quality basic research has resulted in fewer innovations and commercial applications than we would have expected and hoped for.
+However, high-quality basic research has resulted in fewer innovations and commercial applications than we would have expected and hoped for.